thainguyen1405/ENC4265/reflective_blogs7.md

-**Suggestion:** To make my resume truly stand out, the AI suggested focusing on "magnetism"—elements that naturally draw employer attention.
-This included:
+**Suggestion:** To make my resume truly stand out, the AI recommended emphasizing "magnetism" which naturally capture an employer's attention.
+The suggestion included"

-Leading with technical projects rather than education to showcase hands-on skills
+- Leading with technical projects rather than education to highlight hands-on skills

-Adding industry keywords like "scikit-learn" and "Agile development" for ATS compatibility
+- Incorporating industry-specific keywords like "scikit-learn" and "Agile development" for better compatibility with Applicant Tracking Systems (ATS)

-Repurposing non-technical work experience (like my retail job) to highlight transferable skills like problem-solving
+- Repurposing non-technical work experience, such as my retail job, to emphasize transferable skills like problem-solving

-Creating role-specific versions of my resume to address different career paths
+- Creating tailored versions of my resume to align with different career paths

 ![Screenshot 2025-03-24 235406](https://github.com/user-attachments/assets/ee68cce0-63b4-40b5-859f-851db67a5343)
 |:--:|